 Based in the Graduate School Diversity Office, the Community of Scholars Program (COSP) works towards creating an institutional environment that supports the academic and professional success of American Indians and graduate students of color who are under-represented in academia.
-COSP assists students (US citizens and permanent residents) to more fully participate in the University; develop supportive relationships with advisors and mentors; build a sense of community through academic seminars and professional development workshops; and connect students to the Twin Cities and broader U of MN system through teaching, research and community engagement opportunities.
+COSP assists students (US citizens and permanent residents) to more fully participate in the University; develop supportive relationships with advisors and mentors; build a sense of community through academic seminars and professional development workshops; and connect students to the Twin Cities and broader UMN system through teaching, research and community engagement opportunities.
 Learn more about the Community of Scholars Program.

 Graduate Student & Postdoctoral Alliance for Diversity & Inclusion

-The Alliance is a graduate-student-and postdoc-led initiative intended to provide opportunities for all graduate students and postdoctoral researchers to work collaboratively on issues that support diversity and inclusion through education, advocacy, networking, discussion, recognition, and celebration.
+The Alliance is a graduate student and postdoc-led initiative intended to provide opportunities for all graduate students and postdoctoral researchers to work collaboratively on issues that support diversity and inclusion through education, advocacy, networking, discussion, recognition, and celebration.

 Graduate School Diversity Office

-The Graduate School Diversity Office (GSDO) coordinates and leads the University’s initiatives in the recruitment, funding, retention and graduation of a diverse graduate and professional student body.
+The Graduate School Diversity Office (GSDO) coordinates and leads the University’s initiatives in the recruitment, funding, retention, and graduation of a diverse graduate and professional student body.

 Graduate Ambassadors Program

 For many students who are traditionally underrepresented in graduate education – and may be unaccustomed to the state’s climate, customs, and culture – making a smooth transition to the land of lakes, mosquitos, midwestern winters, and the culture of “Minnesota Nice” can be difficult.
 The UMN Graduate Ambassadors Program is an initiative that aims to make these students aware of the opportunities available and to ease their transition into graduate school at the University of Minnesota.
-The Graduate School Diversity Office currently coordinates Puerto Rico, McNair Scholar, Advancing Chicanos/Hispanics and Native Americans in Science (SACNAS) and Black Graduate and Professional Student Association (BGAPSA) graduate ambassador programs.
+The Graduate School Diversity Office currently coordinates Puerto Rico, McNair Scholar, Advancing Chicanos/Hispanics and Native Americans in Science (SACNAS), and Black Graduate and Professional Student Association (BGAPSA) graduate ambassador programs.